HeyYouWhoMe/BroadcastViewer/README.md

 }
 ```

-You will notice that both the drone and pilots Proximity Profiles are essentially the same, but with different IDs, names, and labels.
+You will notice that both the drone's and pilot's Proximity Profiles are essentially the same, but with different IDs, names, and labels.

 _It is, of course, a curious thing to see that the pilot's "Control Station" Proximity Profile also contains Altitude, Speed, and Heading, but what if the pilot was flying the drone from a helicopter!_